 Although both left and right CIVs lie deep to the right common iliac artery, the left CIV has a more transverse course and is predisposed to compression whereas the right CIV ascends more vertically and is therefore not similarly predisposed.

-The presence of a spur, possibly from injury to the vein endothelium from the arterial pulsations, predisposes to the development of DVT and differentiates this condition from bland DVT.
+The presence of a spur, possibly from injury to the vein endothelium from the arterial pulsations, predisposes to the development of deep vein thrombosis (DVT) and differentiates this condition from bland DVT.

 Cadaveric and CT studies show a prevalence of ~25% in the population 7.
 A predilection for this disorder is seen in young women in their 2nd to 4th decades, usually after prolonged immobilisation or pregnancy.

-Patients can present with unilateral (left) lower extremity oedema and pain.
+Patients can present with unilateral (left) lower extremity oedema and pain, varicosities, deep vein thrombosis or venous ulcers.

-Portal venous or venographic phase is at assessment and allows visualisation of the site and extent of compression point.
+Portal venous or venographic phase is used for assessment and allows visualisation of the site and extent at the compression point.

 Treatment and prognosis